UntitledModGame/UntitledModGame.github.io/almost_done_cooking/genre_mapping.md

 This one is pretty basic.<br/>
 It's basically the amount of critical thinking required to progress in the game.

-- Pac-man: low cognitive load.
+- Fruit-ninja: low cognitive load.
 - Baba-is-you: high cognitive load.

 The `Cognitive load` of a game often lies inversely proportional to it's pace.